keatura/my-ordinary-vault-md/Andefaelt/Setting/Homebrew/Feyblood Weapons/Feyblood Dagger - Armigera..md

 - This weapon's damage die is a d8 instead of a d4.

 - Instead of the normal ranged attack you make with this weapons Thrown property, you point the dagger at a creature within 60 feet of you, summoning a spectral version of the weapon from somewhere near you.
-Make a Ranged Weapon Attack against the target, dealing 1d6 plus your dexterity on a hit.
+Make a Ranged Weapon Attack against the target, dealing the same damage as a melee attack.

 *If you listen to the weapon and give partial control of yourself to it, you gain the following features:*